mpv-player/mpv/DOCS/man/en/options.rst

     format.

 ``--correct-pts``, ``--no-correct-pts``
-    Switches mpv to a mode where timestamps for video frames are calculated differently and video filters which add new frames or modify timestamps of existing ones are supported.
-Now enabled automatically for most common file formats.
-The more accurate timestamps can be visible for example when playing subtitles timed to scene changes with the ``--ass`` option.
-Without ``--correct-pts``, the subtitle timing will typically be off by some frames.
-    This option does not work correctly with some demuxers and codecs.
+    ``--no-correct-pts`` switches mpv to a mode where video timing is determined using a fixed framerate value (either using the ``--fps`` option, or using file information).
+Sometimes, files with very broken timestamps can be played somewhat well in this mode.
+Note that video filters, subtitle rendering and audio synchronization can be completely broken in this mode.

 ``--cursor-autohide=<number|no|always>``
     Make mouse cursor automatically hide after given number of milliseconds.